Bridge Guard in the Karroo – Rudyard Kipling

 Details guarding the line!lowblock0015

-1. robert pringle says:
+• robert pringle

 A lovely presentation of one of Kipling’s greatest Boer War poems, indeed one of his best period, and it truly captures the feel of the countryside, even today.